sangjk/NotificationWebhookApp/README.md

    - **Cause**: The app might not have the necessary permissions to read notifications, or the webhook URL might be incorrect.
    - **Solution**: Verify that the app has the necessary permissions.
 Check the webhook URL configuration and ensure it is correct.

-3. **Popup Does Not Appear**:
-   - **Cause**: The popup might not appear if the permissions are already granted or if there is an issue with the popup window token.
-   - **Solution**: Ensure that the app has the necessary permissions.
-Check the logcat output for any error messages related to the popup window token.

-4. **Notification Listener Is Not Enabled**:
-   - **Cause**: The notification listener service might not be enabled.
-   - **Solution**: Go to the app settings and ensure that the notification listener service is enabled.

 ## Contributing